Blog

 Olmeca Altos Tequila vs Mezcal

 Mezcal, on the other hand, is made from different types of agave plants and can be blended with other ingredients such as pine nuts and wild herbs to create unique flavors.
-Mezcal has been consumed for over 400 years in Mexico and is still popular today because it has been proven to have health benefits such as lowering cholesterol levels.
+Mezcal has been consumed for over 400 years in Mexico and is still popular today.